aws-samples/serverless-patterns/sfn-inside-sfn-cdk-python/README.md

 An outer Step Function is used to orchestrate several inner Step Functions.
 Each inner Step Function produces an output identical with the input and each one can be used to do a specific job (a synchronous or asynchronous job).

-Having the output identical with the output makes it a interlocking block and allows to assemble together these blocks, in any order, to produce the required output like the options showed in the image below.
+Having the output identical with the output makes it a interlocking block and allows to assemble multiple blocks together, in any order, to produce the required output like the 3 options showed in the image below.

 ![Concept](img/concept.drawio.png)